• My Skills & Tech Platforms

 I find it just as easy and enjoyable to work as part of a team, as I do to work independently.
 I've had many projects wherein I took the lead, and others where I was a collaborator.
 I've also had a wide range of simultaneous responsibilities in numerous of my roles thus far, where I was working as an island - with a huge amount of autonomy and trust - and I was very comfortable with that too.

 There are benefits to both, and I'm happy and fulfilled either way.
-I've had just as much success thus far in environments where I've needed to work closely and cross-functionally with colleagues, ideate, experiment, as well as formulate solutions and come to consensus together, as I have in spaces where I've been somewhat of a "team of one", and needed to be self-motivated, highly organized, and take ownership of all of my own responsibilities.
+I've had just as much success thus far in environments where I've needed to work closely and cross-functionally with colleagues, ideate, experiment, as well as formulate solutions and come to consensus together, as I have in spaces where I've been a "Team of One", needing to (and succeeding with) being self-motivated, highly organized, and taking ownership of all of my own responsibilities, and sometimes, when required, those of my teammates.

 Again, both scenarios are equally satisfying.
 Perhaps what's nice is having a balance of the two.
 I think People roles provide that naturally, although of course that's company-dependent.